klepo/k-Wave-Fluid-OMP/readme.txt

 --------------------------------------------------------------------------------
 Content of the repo
 --------------------------------------------------------------------------------
-Code - C++ code
+Data           - Simple input data
-	Doxygen - Full doxygen documentation
+Doxygen        - Full doxygen documentation GNUMakefile    - GNU Makefiles for different systems.
+GetoptWin64    - Windows implementation of getopt()
 HDF5           - C++ sources of the HDF5 module
-	KSpaceSolver - the core of the C++ code
+KSpaceSolver   - The core of the C++ code
-	MatrixClasses - C++ sources of different matrices classes Parameters - C++ sources of commandline and simulation parameters Utils - C++ sources of useful functions and constants build - NetBeans build directory
+Manual         - PDF version of the k-Wave manual MatlabScripts  - A few scripts to compare Matlab and C++ MatrixClasses  - C++ sources of different matrices classes Parameters     - C++ sources of commandline and simulation parameters Utils          - C++ sources of useful functions and constants nbproject      - NetBeans project
-	dist - NetBeans distribution directory
-	nbproject - NetBeans project

-Data    - Simple input data
-GNUMakefile - GNU Make file.
-If you want to use this makefile, copy it into the Code directory, and set the correct paths to HDF5, FFTW/MKL
-Manual - PDF version of the k-Wave manual MatlabScripts
-	- GenerateInputData - use saveHDF5Script.m to generate input data.
-	- ValidationTests
-		- compareH5Files.m - compares two different HDF5 files and prints differences
-		- V1p1_TEST_ALL.m - exhaustive validation tests (ensure the binary is under k-Wave Toolbox/binary) between MATLAB and C++ k-Wave Toolbox - MATLAB version of the toolbox.
-If you want to use the C++ code from within MATLAB or run the validation test, copy the binary into k-Wave Toolbox/binaries